Rinchyenbat/HappyNewYear2026/OAUTH_IMPLEMENTATION.md

-# Instagram OAuth Implementation Summary
+# OAuth Implementation Summary (Outdated)

+NOTE: This document describes the previous Instagram OAuth implementation.
+The project has been migrated to Facebook login (`/auth/facebook`) and this doc is kept only for historical context.

 ## What Changed